 The Toxic Substances Control Act (TSCA) allows EPA to collect data on chemicals to evaluate, assess, mitigate, and control risks that might be posed by their manufacture, processing, and use.
-Furniture manufacturing and refinishing facilities may be affected by some of the TSCA requirements.
+Textile facilities may be affected by some of the TSCA requirements.